Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 - TCU has one win against the spread in eight games this year.

-- The Horned Frogs have yet to cover the spread this year when underdogs by 6.5 points or more.
+- This year, the Horned Frogs are winless ATS when entering a game as an underdog of 6.5 points or more.

-- TCU's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- TCU's games this year have gone over the point total four times in seven opportunities (57.1%).

 - TCU is 1-4 against the spread and 3-3 overall in games when it puts up more than 19.4 points.

-- TCU is 1-5 against the spread and 3-4 overall when the team picks up over 340.9 yards.
+- TCU is 1-5 against the spread and 3-4 overall when the team picks up more than 340.9 yards.

-- The Horned Frogs have 12 giveaways this season, while the Bears have 13 takeaways .
+- This season the Horned Frogs have 12 turnovers, one fewer than the Bears have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.